CurtisGreen/dallas-area-transit-alliance/_posts/data-announces-formation.md

 ## FOR IMMEDIATE RELEASE

+Formation of the Dallas Area Transit Alliance (DATA)
+---

 **[DALLAS, Texas, July 30, 2024 --]** Today we officially announce the formation of the Dallas Area Transit Alliance (DATA), a grassroots organization committed to the preservation and advancement of Dallas Area Rapid Transit (DART).
 DATA is a community of transit riders from across the Metroplex, united by the common goal of advocating for a robust and equitable public transit system.
 As the DFW region is projected to grow by 4 million people over the next 30 years, the necessity for a comprehensive transit system that connects the entire region has never been more pressing.
 DATA firmly believes that this growth cannot be sustained by highways alone—public transit must play a pivotal role.